Tendoo/cloud-breeze/README.md

 Now you're required to publish the vendors and select Tendoo/ServiceProvider.php `php artisan vendor:publish`

-## 3 - Open the browser at http://localhost:8000/do-setup
+## 3 - Serve Laravel and access to the setup page
-Now all you have to do, is to follow the setup instructions
+Now all you have to do, to `php artisan serve`, then access to http://localhost:8000/do-setup (according to your port configuration).

 ## 4 - Login to the dashboard
 Now you have the project installed.
 You can starte reading the documentation on https://tendoo-cms.readme.io/v5.0